Test-writing playbook¶

 RowListPayloadGenerator¶

-RowListPayloadGenerator is a simple payload generator that can use a RowGenerator class to generate rows, and then generate a payload that hammers that list of rows
+RowListPayloadGenerator is a simple payload generator that can use a RowGenerator class to generate rows, and then generate a payload that hammers the rows in this list.

 (hammering